zhichaogit/kafkaToDB/README.md

                          a. --full start : means pull the all data from the beginning(earliest)<br>
                          b. --full end   : means pull the data from the end(latest)<br>
                          c. --full 1547  : means pull the data from offset 1547<br>
+                         d. --full "yyyy-MM-dd HH:mm:ss"  : means pull the data from this date<br>
 * -g,--group <arg>       group for this consumer, default: 0
 * -h,--help              show help information
 *    --hbto <arg>        heartbeat.interval.ms, default: 10s